pudly/schmopera-hugo/content/articles/a-singers-todo-list-4-tasks-to-keep-you-focused-this-year.md

 ---
-title: "A singer's to-do list: 4 tasks to keep you focused this year"
+title: "A singer&#039;s to-do list: 4 tasks to keep you focused this year"
 ---

 ## Develop a plan for drilling the tricky bits in your music